Skip to main content

 3. Bake, uncovered, 40 minutes.
 Drain water from pan; turn squash cut side up.
 Bake until squash is tender, 5-10 minutes longer.

-4. Meanwhile, in a large skillet, cook beef and mushrooms over medium heat until beef is no longer pink, 6-8 minutes, breaking up beef into crumbles; drain.
+4. Meanwhile, in a large skillet, cook beef over medium heat until beef is no longer pink, 6-8 minutes, breaking up beef into crumbles; drain.

 5. Add half of the garlic; cook and stir 1 minute.
 Stir in tomatoes, pasta sauce and 1/4 teaspoon pepper; bring to a boil.
 Reduce heat; simmer, uncovered, 15-20 minutes.